ghapsara/guruhhapsara.dev/src/content/2022-12-31-standalone-neg/index.md

 The impact of load balancer recreate is incredibly deleterious but it’s rarely being discussed in a conversation which brings me a wonder.
 Do we have consented to trade offs of this such cascading failure or is this just invisible to us, we just don’t see it coming.

-This thing gets worst, if we don’t have a DNS for our ingress.
-We’ll be punished with a mountain of works by updating all clients to call the new ingress IP address.

 Many ways we can deal with this NGINX chart situation.
 We can do some tricks such as patching the chart by adjusting the service name to one that is currently used, organizing an NGINX controller migration deploying another installation then we update services ingress to use the new one, and so forth.

 Talking about those workarounds are not in my mind, not interested to sequence cards to play when shits hit the fan.
 Would it be sexier to think about how to let service deletions happen, and do nothing when it occurs but not paying off any ramifications.
 In short, how to stay cool when Kubernetes services get recreated.